idongCodes/strong-nation/README.md

 1.  **Dynamic Date Calculation:** The RSVP system needs to always target the *upcoming* Thursday.
 Implementing logic to correctly calculate this date, especially handling the edge case of when a user visits on a Thursday evening after the class has started (and thus needs to RSVP for the *following* week), required careful date manipulation.
 2.  **File-Based Data Management:** Opting for a lightweight file-based approach (`fs` module reading/writing to `rsvps.json`) instead of a full database meant handling potential concurrency issues manually, ensuring the data directory exists on startup, and safely parsing JSON data.
-3.  **State Management:** Creating a seamless user experience during the RSVP process required managing multiple states (idle, submitting, success, error) and providing immediate, clear visual feedback without full page reloads.
+3.  **State Management:** Creating a seamless user experience during the RSVP process and the Testimonials submission required managing multiple states (idle, submitting, success, error) and providing immediate, clear visual feedback without full page reloads.

 ## 🚀 Potential Future Improvements

 There is always room to grow!
 Here are some planned or potential improvements for the future:

 ### Codebase & Architecture
-- **Database Migration:** Transition from the local `rsvps.json` file to a robust database (e.g., PostgreSQL with Prisma, or MongoDB) to handle scale and concurrent writes better.
+- **Database Migration:** Transition from the local `rsvps.json` file and in-memory Testimonials to a robust database (e.g., PostgreSQL with Prisma, or MongoDB) to handle scale and concurrent writes better.
 - **Validation:** Implement a schema validation library like **Zod** for strict type checking and validation on both the client-side form submissions and the API route.

 ### User Experience (UX)
-- **Admin Dashboard:** Create a secured route for organizers to easily view, manage, and export the list of RSVPs.
+- **Admin Dashboard:** Create a secured route for organizers to easily view, manage, and export the list of RSVPs and moderate Testimonials.
 - **Notifications:** Integrate an email or SMS service (like Resend or Twilio) to send automatic confirmation messages to users when they RSVP.
 - **Calendar Integration:** Add "Add to Calendar" (Google, Apple, Outlook) buttons on the success state of the RSVP form.